C2DH/popkult60/pages/project.de.md

 ---
-permalink: /fr/about/
+permalink: /de/project/
-link: /about/
+link: /project/
-layout: page
+layout: fields
-title: About
+title: about
-lang: fr
+lang: de
 ---
-**This will be translated in to French**
+**This will be translated into German**

 **'Popkult60': A closer look at popular culture in Europe over the long decade of the 1960s**